AliTavassoly/Simple-Neural-Network/README.md

-This is asimple deep neural network project.
+This is a simple deep neural network project.

 The dataset is [Kaggle Dataset Link](https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset).
 This dataset focuses on health indicators related to diabetes.